-You can petition the instructor of a closed section to be added to the section's roster.
-Your petition must be in writing (an e-mail message is acceptable) and clearly state the grounds on which you are making the request.
-The instructor will consider the request, and his or her decision on the matter is final.
-Please note that it is not possible to over-enroll students in a laboratory-based course due to safety regulations.
+If you decide to petition an instructor, the petition must be in writing (an e-mail message is acceptable) and clearly state the grounds on which you are making the request.
+The instructor will consider the request in light of the department's commitment to honor the waitlist.
+His or her decision on the matter is final.
 If the instructor agrees to add you to his or her section's roster, the instructor must send the enrollment request to the department assistant.
-The request should include your name, ID number, and a valid email address.
+The request should include your name, ID number, and a valid e-mail address.
 He or she should also include the course and section number, and reason for the enrollment request.
 The department assistant will keep the request on file and notify you and the instructor once the enrollment request has been processed.